UniMM: A Unified Mixture Model Framework for Multi-Agent Simulation: Data Configuration

 Except for discrete models, closed-loop sample generation involves iterative inference with the model $\pi_\theta$, which could take a relatively long time.
 According to previous work~\cite{lin2024eda}, the behavior patterns generated by anchor-based models can be reflected in their anchors.
-Therefore, we propose an \textbf{approximate posterior policy} for anchor-based models:
+Therefore, we propose an \textbf{approximate closed-loop data generation policy} for anchor-based models: